openstack-infra/system-config/doc/source/third_party.rst

 `openstack-dev/sandbox <https://git.openstack.org/cgit/openstack-dev/sandbox/>`_
 repo as well as commenting without voting on other repos in gerrit.

+The OpenStack Infrastructure team disables mis-behaving third-party ci accounts at its discretion.
+This documentation endeavours to outline specific circumstances that may lead to an account being disabled.
+There have been times when third-party ci systems behave in ways we didn't envision and therefore were unable to document prior to the event.
+If your third-party ci system has been disabled, check your email - we probably tried to contact you, and join us in the #openstack-infra irc channel on freenode to discuss your situation.

 In order to get your Third Pary CI account to have voting permissions on repos in gerrit in addition to ``openstack-dev/sandbox`` you have a greater chance of success if you follow these steps: